mikemccand/lucene-c-boost/README.md

 <br>
 #Installation
 <p>
-TODO: give actual commands here
-Compile the native code to .so/.dll and install on your dynamica library path.
-Compile the Java sources and install on your CLASSPATH.
+Run python3 build.py then put dist/*.so on your dynamic library path, and dist/luceneCBoost.jar on your CLASSPATH.

 <br>
 #Limitations